Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Where We Look Determines How We Live

 How do we apply this highly unusual account of Nebuchadnezzar imitating an animal?
 What practical applications do we find for our lives today?
 One application is that where we look determines how we live.
 In verse 29 we find Nebuchadnezzar looking at the greatness of Babylon as he was walking on the roof of the royal palace.
-Nebuchadnezzar had built Babylon into one of the great wonders of the world: It was square, 14 miles on each side.
+Nebuchadnezzar had built Babylon into one of the great wonders of the world: It was square, fourteen miles on each side.
 A wide and deep moat surrounded the city.
-Eight massive gates led to the inner city and 100 more brass gates were within the city.
+Eight massive gates led to the inner city and one hundred more brass gates were within the city.

 Babylon contained a statue of Baal made of solid gold, weighing over 50,000 pounds.
 There were over 50 temples erected to false gods; there were 180 alters erected to Ishtar, another false god.
 Nebuchadnezzar built a hanging garden, considered one of the seven wonders of the world.
 His palace was considered to be among the most magnificent buildings ever erected on earth, almost on par with Solomon’s splendor.